 A complete list of prefix notations can be found in the official S10 Identification of Postal items.
 Identification of postal items official document.

 If referring to the LL694649116CN number, then L* - means a letter with the opportunity to be tracked.

-A verification number is one digit being a result of the verification algorithm.
-The input to the algorithm is a serial number.
-A verification number is used to verify the tracking number while the package is moving from one post office to another.
+A verification number is one digit resulting from the verification algorithm, and the input to the algorithm is a serial number.
+A verification number is used to verify the tracking number while the package moves from one post office to another.
 Thereby, it is possible to detect an error promptly in case of the man-rating input protractions.
 UPU S10 tracking number validator

-The algorithm is based on the weight factor of each digit in the serial number and the 11 weighted module.
-The weight factor is specified as constants 8 6 4 2 3 5 9 7.
+The algorithm is based on the weight factor of each digit in the serial number and the 11-weighted module.
+The weight factor is constants 8 6 4 2 3 5 9 7.
 The following is an example of the algorithm for the LL694649116CN tracking number, where 6 is the verification number.

 - Summarizing the numbers